Monday 02 Nov, 2020

 James Nguyen (he/him) | Artist

-This webinar will be live captioned
+This webinar was live captioned

 Danny Lacy is Artistic Director / Senior Curator at the Mornington Peninsula Regional Gallery (MPRG).
 In this role he supports the development of curatorial and publishing projects, the activation and interpretation of the MPRG’s significant works on paper collection, and community engagement through a wide range of access and learning programs.
 Over the past 20 years he has had an active curatorial practice within artist-run and contemporary art spaces, most recently as Director of West Space, Melbourne.
 Previous roles include Curator at Shepparton Art Museum, Program Administrator at Monash University Museum of Art and Installation & Project Co-ordinator at the Australian Centre for Contemporary Art.
 In 2015 he participated in an Asialink Arts Management residency in Singapore.